 - Business services innovation

-High growth firms consistently develop content which informs, educates and advises business buyers as to how to solve their problems, meet their key priorities and objectives.
+High growth firms continually develop content which informs, educates, and advises business buyers on how to solve their problems and meet their key priorities and objectives.
 Content is created to match:

-- Priorities and requirements of each of the individuals in the buying group involved in purchase decisions.
-(Learn more about who is involved B2B purchase decision-making here – Want to Acquire Big Business Customers?
-You Need to Know Who Really Buys)
+- The priorities and requirements of each of the individuals in the buying group involved in purchase decisions.
+(Learn who the B2B purchasing decision-makers are)

-- Where buying group participants are at in their buying journey (eg. Awareness, consideration, Decision Making)
+- Where the buying group participants are at in their buying journey (e.g. awareness, consideration, decision-making)

-- Content is created in the format that decision-makers prefer: think Videos, Infographics and Podcasts.
-These are becoming increasingly popular among B2b buyers.
+- The format the decision-makers prefer: think videos, infographics, and podcasts.
+These are all becoming increasingly popular among B2B buyers.

 However, it is not enough to create great content.